billoxbury/blitscan/README.md

     /pg             - protected PostGres credentials for access to the database /reports        - location for reports, including a subdirectory of 'scraper' dashboard files

+Code from _scrape_ and _process_ (LitScan stages 1,2) are run in an Ubuntu VM _blitscanVM_.
+The file _azure\_vm.sh_ in this directory contains all the set-up code for this VM.

+The webapp (LitScan stage 3) is deployed as an Azure web app _blitscanapp_, wich runs a Docker container held in the container registry _blitscanappcontainers_.
+More details can be found in the _scrape_ _README_ file.